guluisacat/imlzq.github.io/_posts/2024-05-29-Dive-Into-Android-TA-BugHunting-And-Fuzzing.markdown

 ![General Architecture](/images/2024-05-29-Dive-Into-Android-TA-BugHunting-And-Fuzzing/WX20240529-180253@2x.png)

-The exploit required first calling `command13`,  insert a fully controllable `keyblock` structure into the `rpmb`.
+The exploit required first calling `command13`,  insert a `keyblock` structure into the `rpmb`.

 Then, invoking `command12` would cause the TA to read the `keyblock` structure from `rpmb` .

 The lack of proper validation for the copy loop length resulted in a buffer overflow.

 ![General Architecture](/images/2024-05-29-Dive-Into-Android-TA-BugHunting-And-Fuzzing/WX20240529-180534@2x.png)